Ahn HeejongI fear little, challenge often, and learn fast.

 - Built initial version of Dodo Manager, the store management tool, from scratch.
 React.js, Redux, and Webpack

 - Migrated entire codebase from Flow to TypeScript for higher productivity and stability.

 Modern Web Frontend

 The borderline between code and design is my main playground.
 I enjoy implementing both performance-wise and aesthetic-wise solid product.

-- Experience up to ES8; solid understanding of the core language
+- Comfortable with the latest ECMAScript feature and proposals; solid understanding of the core language

 - Static Type Checking TypeScript, Flow

 - React.js + react-router, redux, redux-saga, …